midhunshyam/Predictive-Analytics/README.md

 ## Techniques Used

-- **Neural Networks (NN):**
+Neural Networks (NN)
-  - Built and trained a feed-forward neural network for classification tasks related to fund category prediction.
+A feed-forward neural network was designed and trained to predict fund categories.
+The algorithm learned from historical financial patterns, enabling it to recognise complex, non-linear relationships between variables that simpler models might overlook.
+This helped improve the accuracy of fund classification.

-- **Naive Bayes Classifier:**
+Naïve Bayes Classifier
-  - Implemented Naive Bayes for probabilistic classification based on financial metrics.
+A probabilistic model based on Bayes’ theorem was implemented to estimate the likelihood that a fund belonged to a given category.
+By calculating probabilities from the financial metrics, this approach provided a fast, interpretable baseline for comparison with more complex models.

-- **KNN Imputation:**
+K-Nearest Neighbours (KNN) Imputation
-  - Applied K-Nearest Neighbors imputation to handle missing data in the dataset efficiently.
+To address missing values within the dataset, the KNN algorithm was applied to estimate absent data points by referencing the most similar records.
+This preserved the integrity of the dataset without introducing significant bias, ensuring consistent input for subsequent analysis.

-- **Database Schema Design:**
+Database Schema Design
-  - Designed a normalized relational database schema to structure mutual funds and ETFs data for further analysis and storage.
+A normalised relational database schema was created to organise and store mutual fund and ETF data efficiently.
+This structured foundation supported seamless data retrieval and integration with the analytical models, ensuring scalability and reliability for future financial analyses.

 ## Individual Contributions